How your Boarding Passes Can Pose Security Risks to your Privacy

 A Bar-Coded Boarding Pass (BCBP) is the standard for printing and scanning customer boarding passes, and it is commonly used by more than 200 airline operators around the world.
 The 2-D barcode can be printed or sent to a smartphone, which is then scanned by airport authorities.
 As of 2010, all boarding passes are barcoded by law, ironically for additional security.

 What information does a barcoded boarding pass contain?

 The barcode on a boarding pass not only contains the information that is written on the pass itself; it also contains the customer’s frequent flier number and the record key for the flight that the customer took.

 How is acquiring this information potentially harmful?

 When this information is analyzed as small bits and pieces, it does not pose much of a risk.
-However, should an experienced hacker get their hands on such data, he can subsequently use it to hack into the account of the flier and gain access into other personal accounts as well.
+However, if an experienced hacker gets their hands on such data, they can subsequently use it to hack into the flier’s account and gain access into other personal accounts.
 Any hacker that knows what they are doing simply needs one entry point to maximum damage in a chain reaction.
 With the information taken from the barcode, a hacker can ultimately get access to the individuals:

 - Phone number